 Michael is admitted to practice before the United States Bankruptcy Court District of Massachusetts, United States Immigration Courts, United States District of Massachusetts Federal Court and all state courts in Massachusetts, including Land Court.

-Michael has been in the real estate field for over 15 years, having become a real estate broker 7 years ago.
-Michael owns the Lynn based Michael Anthony Real Estate, LLC.
+Michael has been in the real estate field for over 17 years, having become a real estate broker 9 years ago.
+Michael owns the Ward One Lynn based Michael Anthony Real Estate, LLC.
 In addition to taking part of over a million dollars in transactions each year, Michael utilizes his real estate practice to educate and train Lynn residents that are interested in real estate.
-For the past 5 years, Michael has offered a free real estate course (the required 40 hour course) to over 50 Lynn residents and this has spurred job growth in the area and provided another source of potential income for those completing the free course.
+For the past 7 years, Michael has offered a free real estate course (the required 40 hour course) to over 50 Lynn residents and this has spurred job growth in the area and provided another source of potential income for those completing the free course.

 In 2020 Michael started inviting seniors and recent graduates of Lynn Public Schools to take part of the course, increasing the average class size from 10 students to 25 students.